slooi/webgl2/learnings.md

 ```
 - Make sure to use for loops for m3.dot so it can scale to m4.dot super easily
 - Iterate quickly by testing that rotationZ works before doing the other rotations

+# Remember to
+- gl.enable(gl.DEPTH_TEST) and gl.enable(gl.CULL_FACE) <= note you can NOT bit OR them

+# Notes
+WebGL is concerned, whether or not a triangle is considered to be going clockwise or counter clockwise depends on the vertices of that triangle in clip space.
+In other words, WebGL figures out whether a triangle is front or back AFTER you've applied math to the vertices in the vertex shader